Background

 Normal people use a variety of abstract concepts and psychological constructs to relate to other people.
 Emotions are such modes of interrelatedness.

-Narcissists and psychopaths are different.
-Their equipment is lacking.
 They understand only one language, self-interest.
 Their inner dialogue and private language revolve around the constant measurement of utility.
 They regard others as mere objects, instruments of gratification and representations of functions.

-This deficiency in the narcissist and psychopath renders them rigid and socially dysfunctional.
-They don't bold.
 They become dependent on narcissistic supply, on drugs, on adrenaline rushes, on money, on power.
-They seek pleasure by manipulating their dearest and nearest or even by destroying them, the way a child interacts with his stories.
+They seek pleasure by manipulating their dearest and nearest or even by destroying them, the way a child interacts with his toys.

 And like autists, people for instance with Asperger's syndrome, narcissists and psychopaths fail to properly interpret or even grasp social cues.
 Their interlocutors' body language, the subtleties of speech, social etiquette, they are all lost to them.